 + What support is available?

 From the time volunteers are picked up at the airport to the end of their placement we have a great support system in place.
 Our in-country teams, comprised of many individuals, are always there to offer support and continue to cultivate the relationships we have with our projects and partners.
 From Project Managers to all of our assistant managers, project supervisors and coordinators who help volunteers transition smoothly into local life.

 They will also organise all the training volunteers receive and the safe transport to and from projects in addition to liaising with homestays, overseeing the activity weekends, providing volunteers with pastoral care, helping ill volunteers should they be unwell and everything else behind the scenes that helps make SLV.Global run so well.

 As well as the support network provided by the in-country teams, we foster an environment of peer-to-peer support by ensuring that volunteers never work alone on projects or travel alone on the weekend.
 Volunteers also live together in their homestay accommodation in groups of anywhere between 5-15.
 Further fostering this supportive environment, we organise a Peer Mentor program where selected volunteers receive an additional four weeks of training and act as the first port of call for volunteers having any issues during their placement.

 In addition to all of our local team members there is also our International Volunteer Support Manager who is on call 24/7 and who runs the training week, employs logistics, manages risk assessments, trains the local teams, in addition to ensuring volunteers have the most enjoyable, standardised experience possible.

 + Is it easy for volunteers to communicate with home/university while away?

-Upon arrival into the country volunteers are required to purchase a Sri Lankan or Indonesian SIM card so that the in-country team can remain in contact with them.
-In both Sri Lanka and Indonesia there is great 3G coverage and access to Wi-Fi via internet cafes and restaurants so volunteers can stay in touch with friends and family back home.
+Upon arrival into the country volunteers are required to purchase an Indonesian SIM card so that the in-country team can remain in contact with them.
+In Indonesia there is great 3G coverage and access to Wi-Fi via internet cafes and restaurants so volunteers can stay in touch with friends and family back home.